tkn777/retentions/ROADMAP.md

   - `max-age` ✓
 - Implement locking ✓
 - Fix max-age, relative to now ✓
-- Implement message (verbose) history per file
+- Implement message history per file
   - Add skip message to that history (but after current message)
+  - Add everything else file-related to this history
   - Use type alias
   - Rename to_(keep|prune) to keep|prune and keep_prune_decisions to log
   - Use new method def insert_log(..., pos=0)
+  - verbose only first list element for INFO, anything else for debug "└── "
 - Cleanup code ✓
   - Remove redundancies ✓
   - Unify function signatures ✓